10 Signs Your Sydney Tree Needs Removing (2026 Guide)

 1. Dead, Dying, or Severely Diseased Trees

-Dead and dying trees pose the greatest safety risk and should be assessed immediately:
+Dead and dying trees pose the greatest safety risk and should be assessed urgently:

 - No leaf growth: Absence of new foliage during growing season